Lhotse

 With Everest to the north and Nuptse to the west, Lhotse forms the apex of the massive horseshoe-shaped arc of the Everest massif.
 Despite the tremendous vertical relief of its South and Northeast Faces, it is the least prominent of the eight-thousanders due to the great height of the South Col between it and Everest.
 Lhotse's Western Face, recessed behind the head of the Khumbu Glacier in the Western Cwm, plays an integral part in the standard routes of ascent for both peaks.
 The name Lhotse, which means "South Peak" in Tibetan, further emphasizes the close relationship between the two.

 The main ridge of the mountain features four distinct summits: Lhotse Main at 8516 m AMSL, Lhotse Middle (also called Lhotse Central I or Lhotse East) at 8414 m, Lhotse Central II at 8372 m, and Lhotse Shar at 8383 m.
-Though Lhotse Main is considered to be an intermediately difficult eight-thousander when ascended from the standard Reiss Couloir route, its secondary summits and extremely steep South Face are regarded as some of the most difficult and dangerous climbs in the world.
-Its icy North East Face remains unclimbed.